 With almost a decade of experience in emergency medicine, primarily at Veterinary Specialty Center, Dr. Ryl brings real-world knowledge and leadership to the ER.
 He exemplifies calmness when faced with difficult cases, and enjoys the unpredictability and challenges that come with each new patient.
 He takes pride in his ability to communicate with pet owners toward a good outcome, and values the relationships he builds with clients and their pets.

 My cat had vomited and was experiencing difficulty with her hind legs.
-I have had her over 13 yrs, and was scared for her.
+I have had her for over 13 years and was scared for her.
 This occurred early on a Friday morning.
 Dr. Ryl examined her and did blood work.
-Fortunately, the “episode” was short lived and Trilly was back to normal.
-Dr. Ryl was great with her and took alot of time explaining what may have happened to her (mini-stroke).
+Fortunately, the “episode” was short-lived and Trilly was back to normal.
+Dr. Ryl was great with her and took a lot of time explaining what may have happened to her (mini-stroke).
 He also thoroughly explained the results of the blood work.
 The compassion shown at VSC is wonderful.